Small changes, meaningful difference

 - Question 3 now focuses on a single effect, for example, ‘How has the writer structured the text to create suspense’ etc.

 - Question 4 has had the reference to a ‘student’ making the statement removed, making the focus on the statement clearer.
-There has also been a change to the wording of the second bullet point referring to methods.

 - Question 5 prompt reminds students they can use their imaginations and do not have to describe the exact picture.